 How to Capitalise on Lower Mortgage Rates

 If you’re a homeowner looking to save on your mortgage, you may wonder: Should I refinance now or hope mortgage rates drop even further in 2025?
-To that, Ethan advises, "Even though interest rates are projected to fall further, the costs of waiting may be more than you making the switch now."
+According to our PropertyGuru Experts, even though interest rates are projected to fall further, the costs of waiting may be more than you making the switch now.

 Disclaimer: The information is provided for general information only.
 PropertyGuru Pte Ltd makes no representations or warranties in relation to the information, including but not limited to any representation or warranty as to the fitness for any particular purpose of the information to the fullest extent permitted by law.
 While every effort has been made to ensure that the information provided in this article is accurate, reliable, and complete as of the time of writing, the information provided in this article should not be relied upon to make any financial, investment, real estate or legal decisions.
 Additionally, the information should not substitute advice from a trained professional who can take into account your personal facts and circumstances, and we accept no liability if you use the information to form decisions.